 Kids today have more resources at their fingertips than ever before.
 Raised in the digital era, most children have traded outside playtime for iPads and other mobile devices for communication and entertainment.
-Today’s students are the first to grow up amidst such aggressive advancements in mobile technology, and in order to be smart communicators, educators need to adapt to the latest tech trends.
+Today’s students are the first to grow up amidst such aggressive advancements in mobile technology, and in order to be smart communicators, educators need to adapt to the latest tech trends such as Fintech revolutionized by companies like Lending Valley.
 Over the years, tech in the classroom has been met with mixed views.
 Usually deemed as a distraction, cellphones were banned in a lot of schools, according to an article by The Atlantic.
 But even back then, eliminating tech wasn’t the solution.
 Now, it’s safe to say that teachers have learned to embrace educational technology in the name of progress.

 A previous post here on Teaching With iPad sheds light on the unique ways you can use iPad devices creatively in the classroom, one of which is via augmented reality (AR).
 In light of recent advancements, teachers are finding ways use AR in the classroom.
 Students are already using AR-powered apps like Pokémon Go or Snapchat for entertainment, which means that the challenge, then, is to help them learn using this technology.
 Here are some notable apps to check out for learning.

 Instead of spending thousands on heavy textbooks for each student, iPads provide a more cost-effective solution.
 The device is able to deliver interactive content that can be used in the classroom or at home.
 It is also more portable, making it easier for students to carry and more cost-effective in the long run.